-If you are interested in acquiring film, TV, or other subsidiary rights to one of my novels — Bad Monkeys is currently under option to Universal Pictures.
+If you are interested in acquiring film, TV, or other subsidiary rights to one of my novels — Lovecraft Country has already been produced as an HBO series.
+Bad Monkeys is currently under option to Universal Pictures.
 The film and TV rights for my other novels are available, but I’m not the person you need to be talking to:

 For film or TV rights, contact: Matthew Snyder, Creative Artists Agency, 424-288-2000

-If you want me to blurb your soon-to-be-published novel — Have your editor send a galley or review copy to Matt Ruff c/o Jennifer Brehl, HarperCollinsPublishers, 195 Broadway, New York, NY 10007.
+If you want me to blurb your soon-to-be-published novel — Please do not contact me directly to solicit a blurb.
+Have your editor send a galley or review copy to Matt Ruff c/o Jennifer Brehl, HarperCollinsPublishers, 195 Broadway, New York, NY 10007.